-Before closing this section it is worth mentioning that more complex responses may be obtained when at least one of the constituents is transversally isotropic and one of the elastic or conductivity contrasts exceeds unity whereas the other is smaller (such situations can occur, e.g., in metals reinforced by carbon fibers).
-Also, the differences between the predictions of different mean-field models typically tend to be more pronounced when these algorithms are used to describe nonlinear responses, e.g., elastoplastic behavior.
-Furthermore, the angular dependences of stiffnesses and CTEs in fiber-reinforced materials can be quite rich, compare, e.g., Pettermann et al. (1997).
+Before closing this section it is worth mentioning that more complex responses may be obtained when at least one of the constituents is transversally isotropic and one of the resulting two elastic or thermal expansion contrasts exceeds unity whereas the other is smaller (such situations can occur, e.g., in metals reinforced by carbon fibers).
+Also, it is worth noting that the differences between the predictions of different mean-field models tend to be more pronounced when these algorithms are used to describe nonlinear responses, e.g., elastoplastic behavior.
+Furthermore, the angular dependences of stiffnesses and CTEs in fiber-reinforced materials can show a fairly rich behavior, compare, e.g., Pettermann et al. (1997).